Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

-On the other hand, when the drift and diffusion functions are infinitely many times continuously differentiable( i.e.\ $d=\infty$ in condition \ref{cond:smoothness}), in the case of dense observations as in Corollary \ref{cor : dense case}, we obtain classical nonparametric rates.
-That is, for arbitrarily small positive $\varepsilon$ we can perform $d$ (for any $d \geq d(\varepsilon) = \lfloor \frac{1}{2\epsilon} \rfloor$) local polynomial smoothing, which entails:
+where both equalities are valid with probability 1.
+On the other hand, when the drift and diffusion functions are infinitely many times continuously differentiable( i.e.\ $d=\infty$ in condition \ref{cond:smoothness}), the dense rate in Corollary \ref{cor : dense case} can approach arbitrarily close to the parametric rate.
+That is, for arbitrarily small positive $\varepsilon$ we can perform $d$ local polynomial smoothing (for any $d \geq d(\varepsilon) = \lfloor \frac{1}{2\epsilon} \rfloor$), yielding with probability 1:

 \end{remark}

 The proofs of the results presented in this subsection are established in the Appendix.